 - Take a small plate and fold a few paper towels over the plate.
 When bacon is cooked, transfer to the paper towel-lined plate to drain.

-- Add the remaining 1 Tbsp olive oil to the skillet.
+- Add the remaining 1 tablespoon olive oil to the skillet.
 Then crack the two eggs into the skillet and fry until whites are cooked through, flipping if necessary.

 - While eggs are cooking, divide the cooked bacon among the two spaghetti squash plates.